security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

 ```
 This method will be called when the command finished executing and
 the complete output will be received to work with it.
-Using the output, the plugin can create and add hosts, interfaces, services, vuln, webvuln, credentials, notes.
+Using the output, the plugin can create and add hosts, services, vuln, webvuln, credentials, notes.

 ```python
     def processCommandString(self, username, current_path, command_string):